tgenman/STEM_vault/notes/math/calculus/Extreme Value Theorem (EVT).md

 Math prop
 TITLE: Extreme Value Theorem (EVT)
 TITLE_rus:
-Answer_eng: Suppose  is continuous at every point in an interval
+DESCRIPTION: Suppose  is continuous at every point in an interval

 The Extreme Value Theorem says that $f$ takes on a maximum value and a minimum value.
-Answer_rus:
+DESCRIPTION_rus:
 Formula_main: In other words, there is at least one point $p$ in $[a,b]$ such that $f(p)\geq f(x)$ for all $x$ in $[a,b]$, and there is at least one point $q$ in $[a,b]$ such that $f(q)\leq f(x)$ for all $x$ in $[a,b].$
 Formula_additional:
 <!--ID: 1697919149961-->